NEOZEO64/hivecom/README.md

 Especially in my implementation:
 - Bad connection to sensors because of using breadboards as permanent circuit
-- Somehow the system didn't worked really long and I was annoyed and didn't know what to do
+- Somehow the system didn't worked for really long and I was annoyed and didn't know what to do
 - DHT22 sensor inside the beehive was broken as formic acid for bee treatment destroyed it.
 Also, in beforehand it was always wet because of condensation water in the top of the hive.

 **Other experiences building the project**